SilverTongue1729/Improved-Tarjan-Vishkin-for-Large-Graphs-using-DSU/README.md

 - try to create a visualisation perhaps?
 - dfs approach
+- unconnected graph

 ## Ideas

 - Project doc asks us to compare with other algorithms such as Tarjan's
 - So we need to implement Tarjan's algorithm as well
-- Also look into other algorithms such as Hopcroft-Tarjan, etc.
+- Also look into other algorithms such as Tarjan, etc.

+- Performace on connected and unconnected graphs
 - What vertex to use as root for Spanning Tree?
 - Perhaps use 4-Sweep to choose the root
 - Cong Bader